thethythy/Mnemopwd/README.rst

 - Do some self-controls before starting
 - IP Auto-configuration at first launch (if server and client are on same private LAN)
 - Configuration by file and/or by command line options
+- Some colours on client interface (see the configuration file)
 - Server running in background (only on POSIX systems)
 - UML model of the secure application protocol (see https://github.com/thethythy/Mnemopwd)